 Schedule Slip: Some of the later entries in Season 2 were victim of this.
 Troy would announce release dates for certain entries, but due to problems uploading the files he'd put off releasing them till the next day.
 Kind of immersion-breaking when he'd post as Jay on the Twitter page, saying he was having 'compression' problems with Youtube.

-Trolling Creator: Tim Sutton on tumblr.
+Tim's Tumblr is very much this.
 Pretty much constantly.
 Expect about two-thirds of the questions he's been asked regarding the series to be answered with "Meth," "Brian," or "You can't tell me what to do," and other equally obtuse variations.

 What Could Have Been: The Season 2 DVD has an unused version of Entry #37 that would have re-introduced the Operator back into the story earlier than it did.
 However, Troy and Joseph felt the entry was weak and conflicting with what was going on, so they dumped it in favor of the VHS-flavored enttry #37.